‘Our lives are at a standstill’: Advocacy group calling on FWPD to investigate older open cases

 “I had to back off the grandma duties and do the motherly duties.
 Then where is my fun as spoiling him as grandma?
 That kind of hurts a little bit,” Gomez said.
 “The pain is still there, you just learn to deal with it.”

-The year her daughter was killed, there were 40 homicides, 16 were cleared and 24 remain open, including the homicide case of Trice and Lash.
+The year her daughter was killed there were 40 homicides.
+Sixteen were cleared and 24 remain open, including the homicide case of Trice and Lash.
 Gomez said the last she heard was that there were no new leads and that she wished FWPD would push a little harder for the unsolved cases that happened years ago.

 “Those cases are still very important, they are still being investigated, researched and trying to be solved,” said Jeremy Webb, Fort Wayne Police spokesman.
 “They’re not forgotten.
 If you remember a few years back with April Tinsley – I mean that’s been unsolved for decades and was recently solved based on new DNA evidence with new technology that came out.
 Just rest assure that we are doing what we can to try and bring those cases to conclusion and bring justice to the families.”

-Another known case in our area, is the case of the missing man Kevin Nguyen.
+Another known case in our area is Kevin Nguyen.
 He went missing nearly three years ago after a night out at the Brass Rail bar.
 Nguyen was kicked out of the Brass Rail after being involved in an altercation on Dec.
 8, 2018.
 According to his grandmother Dee Campbell, he was spotted on surveillance footage around 12:40 a.m. on Dec.
 9, 2018 and was never seen again.

 “When people have homicides, or someone missing out of their life that’s not a missing person you actually have a headstone, you have a place that you can go see,” Campbell cried.
 “I understand people worried about their own safety but their lives have moved on and our lives are at a standstill.
 For Kevin to be found, we need this town.”